NCAR/esds/posts/multiple_index_xarray_xoak.md

 tags: xarray, xoak, index
 ---

-# Dealing with Multi-Indexing Coordinates and the Power of Xoak
+# Indexing unstructured grids with the Power of Xoak

 This week, there a post within the Zulip regarding how to deal with indexing [CAM-SE](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2017MS001257) data.
 The tricky part here is that is an unstructured grid, where there is only one column to the data, `ncol`.